Economic & Workforce Development

 Economic & Workforce Development offers courses at the Main Campus, Northwest Forsyth Center, Grady P. Swisher Center, Stokes County Center, West Campus, Transportation Center, Mazie S. Woodruff Center and Innovation Quarter.
 Courses are also conducted at other non-Forsyth Tech facilities throughout Forsyth and Stokes Counties.

 The mission of the Economic & Workforce Development division is to work in partnership with the community to identify and meet adult education and training needs for lifelong learning, economic development and improved quality of life.

 The general program objectives are:

 Economic & Workforce Development courses and seminars are generally for adults 18 years of age and older.
 However, individuals 16 and 17 years of age may enroll in occupational extension or self-support courses during the evenings, weekends or summer.
+College and Career Readiness students are required to provide a signed minor release form prior to admittance into the program.
 Some courses do require a student application, thus prospective students should inquire about admission requirements for specific programs of interest.
 Inquiries can be made at the Economic & Workforce Development Customer Service Center at 336.734.7023.

 Some students are exempt from paying registration fees.
 For example, courses requested by the following entities that support the organizations' training needs and are on a specialized course list approved by the State Board of Community Colleges may have their registration fees waived: volunteer fire departments; municipal, county or state fire departments; volunteer EMS or rescue and lifesaving departments; municipal, county, or state EMS or rescue and lifesaving departments; and municipal, county, or state law enforcement agencies.